Ollie-C/ollie-c/README.md

 [![My Skills](https://skillicons.dev/icons?i=nextjs,react,graphql,0,supabase,mysql,sass,0,gcp,photoshop,illustrator&perline=12)](https://skillicons.dev)

-You may also see me with Sanity (both types), Hygraph, MongoDB, Figma, Trello and Jira . . .
+You may also see me with Sanity (both types) and the following:
+* Hygraph
+* MongoDB
+* Figma
+* Trello
+* Hubspot
+* Tailwind
+* Cursor
+* Electron
+* Capacitor
+* Aframe

+Also dabbled in the following:
+* MongoDB
+* PHP and Symfony
+* Wordpress

+How relevant are these lists?
+Not very.
+I guess it's good to see how far I've come.

 ## Get in touch (?)